 Several continents, half a lifetime and much cognitive behaviour therapy (twitch) later and the imbalances of yesteryear have been addressed.
 In 2013 she returned to intaglio printmaking, but it was only in June 2016 that she became fully committed to dreaming of being a real artist.

-Lana uses polymer plates combined with a stochastic screen for intaglio printing (photogravure), with a preference for less-toxic materials and processes.
+Lana uses photopolymer plates for intaglio printing, with a preference for less-toxic materials and processes.

 Her images deal with motives of loss, grief and unhappiness as experienced by optimists and people who struggle to express their feelings.